noclocks/dns/README.md

 DNS zones plus software that processes the DSL and pushes the resulting zones to DNS providers.

 It can send the same DNS records to multiple providers.

-It even generates the most beautiful `BIND` zone files.

 It runs anywhere Go runs (Linux, macOS, Windows).